Toner Versus Micellar Water

 Micellar water is ideal to use at the beginning of your cleansing routine.

-Micellar water can be used in various ways, but most commonly, it is applied by saturating a cotton round and sweeping it across the face to initiate the cleansing process.
+Micellar water can be used in various ways, but most commonly, it is applied by saturating a cotton round and sweeping it across the face to initiate cleansing.

-For a more sustainable option, consider pouring the micellar water onto a reusable makeup cleansing towel instead of using a cotton round.
+For a more sustainable option, consider pouring micellar water onto a reusable makeup-cleansing towel instead of using a cotton round.

 Using a makeup remover towel can also be an excellent application method for those with sensitive skin, as the towels are often made of soft microfibers that can be gentler on the skin compared to the texture of a cotton round.

-If you are using micellar water as the first step in your cleansing routine to remove your makeup, it should be followed up with a more thorough cleanse.
+If you are using micellar water as the first step in your cleansing routine to remove makeup, it should be followed by a more thorough cleanse.

 If you typically wear waterproof makeup, like mascara or eyeliner,